 Less Power - the flatter kite means that less wind is impacting the kite surface - decreasing the amount of pull of the kite.
 This is achieved through either lengthening the back lines or shortening the front lines.

 More Power - the kite moves more perpendicular to the wind generating a lot more power.
 This is achieved by either shortening the back lines or lengthening the front lines.

-When setting up the kite, many kite brands have a variety of choices to attach your lines to knots on the back line pigtails of the kite.
+Some kite brands have different knots on the back line pigtails of the kite to attach your lines to when setting up.
 There are typically 3 settings: low (end knot), medium (middle knot) and high (top knot).

-Some kites (such as the Airush Lithium) come with only one knot and allow enough length in the pigtail to tie additional knots if you want them.
+Some kites come with only one knot and allow enough length in the pigtail to tie additional knots if you want them.

 You can adjust your range of depower during a session through the depower strap located on your front lines.

 This will either shorten your front lines (depower the kite) or lengthen the front lines (power the kite).